Priyanka-Kandelkar/KT2616_KAIROTIC/README.md

 # KT2616_KAIROTIC
 Hawkins Readiness Network is an offline-first disaster preparedness prototype inspired by Stranger Things.
 It helps communities prepare, practice, and respond to emergencies through interactive test drills, location-based risk awareness, shelter mapping, and community feedback.

-PROBLEM STATEMENT
+Problem Statement:

-The current state of disaster preparedness is nothing but a piece of paper, in the form of guidelines, PDFs, or posters that people quickly scan and then forget.
-When a disaster actually strikes, people panic not because they do not have information, but because they have never actually practiced what to do, where to go, or whom to call.

-Critical information such as safe zones, emergency shelters, evacuation routes, and response teams is either missing, outdated, or not accessible during a disaster.
-This causes confusion and inaction, and people are left to act impulsively rather than act together and effectively.
+The current disaster preparedness only boils down to guidelines, PDFs, or posters that people quickly skim and forget.
+Moreover, when a disaster occurs, people get scared not because of a lack of information but because they have never rehearsed what to do, where to go, and whom to contact.
+It results in confusion and inaction because such key information as safe zones, emergency shelters, evacuation routes, and response teams is generally missing, old, or difficult to get during a disaster.
+Therefore, people simply react without thinking and hardly collaborate with each other.

-PROPOSED IDEA OF THE SOLUTION
+Proposed Idea of the Solution:

-The proposed solution for the problem is a Disaster Preparedness Web Application that aims to convert passive awareness into active preparedness.
-The application not only presents information but also engages users, trains them, and tests them on real-life disaster situations.
+The proposed solution is a Disaster Preparedness Web Application that intends to change the unproductive awareness into productive preparedness.This application is not just a source of information, but also a medium that engages users, educates them, and evaluates them on the scenarios of disaster situations.

-The application offers the following:
+The application provides:
-- Disaster-related information for earthquakes, floods, and cyclones
+• Information about disasters like earthquakes, floods, and cyclones.
-- Safety instructions and procedures to be followed
+• Safety instructions and measures to be taken.
-- Drill options for interactive simulation of real-life emergency situations
+• Guided drills for an interactive simulation of a real, life emergency situation.
-- Quizzes with multiple-choice options to test the preparedness of users
+• Quizzes with multiple, choice questions to test preparedness.
-- Feedback and scoring to enable users to know their weaknesses in preparedness
+• Feedback and scoring to guide users towards the areas of preparedness that need improvement